 For the game of Slithering Snake, a minimum of three people is needed.
 A jump rope is also needed as the “snake.”

-One person, whom is in control of the snake, stands on the side of the trampoline and moves the jump rope back and forth over the surface of the trampoline, being sure not to lift it off the surface.
+One person, who is in control of the snake, stands on the side of the trampoline and moves the jump rope back and forth over the surface of the trampoline, being sure not to lift it off the surface.
 The players on the trampoline must jump around, avoiding the moving snake so it does not touch their shoes or ankles, and also can not run into one another.
 If the snake touches them, they are out.
 This continues until there is only one person left who has yet to be tagged by the snake.

+And last but not least, another great trampoline game.
 Who does not dream of being a ninja?
 Or at least playing the part of one!
 For this game you need a minimum of three people.
 It is best played on a trampoline that has a safety net so that no one accidentally falls off.

 All of the participants except for the ninja are blindfolded.
 The ninja then must cause each of the players to fall down; but the ninja is not allowed to kick, punch, or use any other sort of move that could actually harm the blindfolded participants.

 The blindfolded individuals must then do their best to both avoid being tripped or falling down, while also trying their best to trip the ninja.
 If the ninja knocks down all the blindfolded players without falling down himself, he wins.
 If the ninja is knocked down by one of the blindfolded participants, or falls down on his own, then the blindfolded members win that round.
 At that time a new person is selected to be the ninja.

 With some many trampoline games, it is difficult to ever be bored!
 Most trampoline games can be spiced up by adding an element of darkness or water.
 And although most can be played with only two to three people, the more people the more fun and suspense!

 Make sure you check out some of our best rectangular trampolines.